-David Patterson is a Berkeley CS professor emeritus, a Google distinguished engineer, and the RISC-V Foundation Vice-Chair.
+David Patterson is a computer science professor emeritus at UC Berkeley, a distinguished engineer in Google Brain, and Vice-Chair of the RISC-V Foundation Board of Directors.
 He received his BA, MS, and PhD degrees from UCLA.
-His Reduced Instruction Set Computer (RISC), Redundant Array of Inexpensive Disks (RAID), and Network of Workstation projects helped lead to multibillion-dollar industries.
-This work led to 40 awards for research, teaching, and service plus many papers and seven books.
-The best known book is Computer Architecture: A Quantitative Approach and the newest is The RISC-V Reader: An Open Architecture Atlas.
-In 2018 he and John Hennessy shared the ACM A.M Turing Award.
+His most successful research projects were likely Reduced Instruction Set Computer (RISC), Redundant Array of Inexpensive Disks (RAID), and Network of Workstation (NOW).
+All three projects helped lead to multibillion-dollar industries.
+This work led to 40 awards for research, teaching, and service plus hundreds of papers and seven books.
+The best known book is Computer Architecture: A Quantitative Approach 6/e and the newest is The RISC-V Reader: An Open Architecture Atlas.
+In 2018 he and his co-author John Hennessy shared the ACM A.M Turing Award.